 Mud Contamination By CO2

 Introduction To Mud Contamination By CO2Carbon dioxide (CO2) is a common constituent of natural gases and is present in most types of formation fluids.
 Carbon dioxide dissolves in water, forming carbonic acid that lowers the pH.
 This lowers the alkalinity of water based muds changing hydroxyl ions (OH-) to bicarbonates (HCO3-) and carbonates (CO3-2) ions.
-Carbonates can be introduced into water based muds from:
+Carbonates can be introduced into Water Based Mud from:

 - Carbon dioxide from drilled gases and formations.

 - Carbonates associated with drilling mud products i.e., barite, bentonite, lignite etc.